Tigers in India: Tiger Census

-After the Sariska incident in 2004-05, where all the tigers were lost due to poaching but the official records showed presence of tiger population based on the pugmark census, Tiger Task Force (TTF) was constituted which recommended changes in the population assessment method.
+After the Sariska incident in 2004–05, where all the tigers were lost due to poaching but the official records showed presence of tiger population based on the pugmark census, Tiger Task Force (TTF) was constituted which recommended changes in the population assessment method.
 With several methodologies available for conducting tiger census and lack of uniform data collection methodology and information on survey often results in difficulty to make comparisons or draw inferences from such data.
 It demands for a good scientific design in implementing an effective monitoring scheme for tigers and their habitats.
 The forest department has been making use of Camera Traps, GPS, Pedometers and other modern equipment in the tiger population studies.

-The 2018-19 assessment (fourth cycle) done in 20 states covering 381,400 sq km area which was divided in 317,958 habitat plots with an investment of 620,795 man-days is considered to be the world's largest wildlife survey ever undertaken that put the nation-wide population estimate at 2,967 tigers (SE range 2,603 to 3,346).
+The 2018–19 assessment (fourth cycle) done in 20 states covering 381,400 km2 area which was divided in 317,958 habitat plots with an investment of 620,795 man-days is considered to be the world's largest wildlife survey ever undertaken that put the nationwide population estimate at 2,967 tigers (SE range 2,603 to 3,346).
 65% of total tiger population (1,923) were found inside the Tiger Reserves.
 The exercise of tiger census is done once every four years.
 From the fifth cycle of population estimation, during 2022, India is making use of digital means in the form of M-STrIPES application.